-6.1 Governing Law for the Import and Export of Pharmaceutical Devices and Relevant Enforcement Bodies
+6.1 Governing Law for the Importation and Exportation of Pharmaceutical Devices and Relevant Enforcement Bodies

-Import and export of pharmaceuticals and medical devices are subject to the Customs Law of the PRC, the DAL, and various relevant regulations such as the Implementing Regulations of the DAL, Administrative Measures for the Import of Drugs, the Regulations for the Supervision and Administration of Medical Devices, etc.
+Import and export of pharmaceuticals and medical devices are subject to the Customs Law of the PRC, the DAL, and various relevant regulations such as the Implementing Regulations of

 The SAMR, the NMPA, and NMPA's designated drug test institutions, China Customs, all have the power to enforce the laws and regulations relating to the import and export of pharmaceuticals and medical devices.
+For the administration of use of imported pharmaceuticals and medical devices, the NMPA and its local counterparts shall be in charge.